arodmail/aws-doc/README.md

 ![aws-vpc-security-groups.png](img%2Faws-vpc-security-groups.png)

 Security groups control inbound and outbound traffic to and from your EKS cluster and its resources.
 They act as virtual firewalls.
-For example, the Security Group highlighted above allows nodes to communicate with each other on all ports.
+For example, the Security group highlighted above allows nodes to communicate with each other on all ports.

 ##### Internet Gateway